-Holi is a fun-filled and energetic festival which is celebrated on the full moon day of Phalgun month of Hindu calendar celebrated in March.
-The celebration begins with lightening of bonfire on Holi eve known as Holika Dahan.
+Holi is a fun-filled and energetic festival which is celebrated on the full moon day of the Phalgun month of the Hindu calendar celebrated in March.
+The celebration begins with the lightening of a bonfire on Holi eve known as Holika Dahan.

-Dulhendi/Holi date in 2016: March 23, 2016
+Dulhendi/Holi date in 2020: March 10, 2020